MGN19/MGN19/README.md

 <br>

 I have been passionate about statistics and math since my teenage years, and one of my dreams has always been to become a programmer.
 This aspiration led me to pursue a Bachelor's degree in Data Science at Nova Information Management School in Lisbon, Portugal, in 2021. 🏫 Throughout the course, I primarily worked with programming languages like R and Python.
-I particularly enjoy working on machine learning projects because they are both challenging and insightful, and there is so much we can learn from data. 📊
+I particularly enjoy working on machine learning projects because they are both challenging and insightful, as there is so much we can learn from data. 📊

 In the final year of my Bachelor's degree, I decided to continue my studies with a Master's degree in the same field.
 I love learning, and even though I don’t have professional experience yet, I am committed to continually improving my expertise. 💪🏻 My goal is to learn more programming languages and deepen my knowledge in this field that I am passionate about.

 I have created multiple repositories that feature a collection of academic projects in Data Science.
-Each repository showcases a different project completed during my university studies, demonstrating hands-on, real-world applications of Data Science concepts. 🚀
+Each repository showcases a different project completed during my university studies. 🚀

 ---